 The implementation of the computation described in Sec.
 VI-D is shown in Algo.
-12. The controllable step operator, fixpoint and other computations are parametrized with respect to the communication between the components, as described in Sec.
+22. The controllable step operator, fixpoint and other computations are parametrized with respect to the communication between the components, as described in Sec.
 V. The parameters are indexed by component and current recurrence goal, which is the purpose of passing Team and Player as arguments.
 Player corresponds to component 1 and Team to component 2 in earlier sections.
 The renaming is in anticipation of discussing the case of more than two components in Sec.
 VI-G2.

 Iteratively enlarging the Basin does not necessarily lead to a monotonic behavior of the trap η{player} .
 To see why, consider the effect of increasing Basin to the computation within the procedure MAKEPAIR, when T is empty.
 The TeamGoal shrinks, so Attr(TeamGoal, Team) may shrink (not necessarily), but $Basin \land \neg TeamGoal$ becomes larger.
 Thus, D may become larger, leading to a larger Stay, thus possibly to a nonempty T. This is possible, but not necessarily the case.
 The largest Basin is TRUE, and corresponds to the basic case of Sec.
-VI-B, which can fail as demonstrated by Fig. 8.
-So enlarging the Basin after a trap forms can lead (back) to an empty trap.
+VI-B, which can fail as demonstrated by Algo.
+22: Algorithm for constructing contracts of recurrencepersistence pairs.